How I Got Rid of Itchy Contact Dermatitis the Natural Way

 Please do the sensible thing by patch testing 48 hours prior to use (just to ensure your skin responds well to treatment).
-If you are pregnant or breastfeeding, I suggest visiting this website for recommendations of safe oils to use.
+If you are pregnant or breastfeeding, I suggest checking with your doctor for recommendations of safe oils to use.
 Alternatively, you could omit the essential oils completely.

 Remember, if you are allergic to latex or nitrile gloves, moisturisers and barrier creams are a bad idea to use until your allergic reaction has subsided.
 This can take as long as 72 hours.